MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     > [!NOTE]
     > The project templates are updated with the extension.
 The updated templates apply to newly created projects only.
 The code for your existing projects is not updated when the extension is updated.

-1. Update the QDK packages

-    - Open an existing application
-    - Select **Dependencies** in the Solution Explorer
-    - Select **Manage NuGet Packages**
-    - Update the **Microsoft.Quantum** packages to the latest version

 1. You can now run your application with the latest QDK.

 ## Update VS Code QDK extension